What is a revolving credit facility? A plain-English guide for UK businesses

 Your business is approved for a £100,000 revolving credit facility with Juice.
 You don’t pay anything for the money sitting unused in the facility.
 You only pay when you draw it down.

 The facility keeps revolving: draw, repay, draw again, without needing to reapply each time.
+The mechanics are unpacked further in how does a revolving credit facility work.

 What a revolving credit facility is not